 In addition to dominating the selling marketplace, if you make and sell handmade items, like bags or jewelry, you can try selling your wares on Amazon Handmade.

 The marketplace directly competes with Etsy and eBay.

 There are pros and cons to using Handmade.
 For one, the general reach is large, and their commission fee reflects that.

-Handmade’s fees are much higher than Etsy, as they charge 15% commissions and a $1 minimum referral fee, while Etsy charges a 3.5% commission and 20-cent item listing fee.
+Handmade’s fees are much higher than Etsy’s, as they charge 15% commissions and a $1 minimum referral fee, while Etsy charges a 3.5% commission and a 20-cent item listing fee.

 Obviously, you’re paying a higher price for Amazon’s massive, worldwide audience, but your profit margins will be lower.

-Their rules are strict, so make sure you check out requirements to be approved.
+Their rules are strict, so make sure you check out the requirements to be approved.